folletto95/MeshPlotter/README.md

 MeshPlotter collects telemetry data from Meshtastic MQTT topics, stores them in SQLite and provides a simple web dashboard built with FastAPI and Chart.js.

+All MQTT packets, including text messages, waypoints and other application types, are stored in the `messages` table for future use alongside the parsed telemetry and traceroute information.

 ## Quick start

 1. Copy `example.config.yml` to `config.yml` and adjust the broker settings.